Minimally Invasive Surgery

 Minimally Invasive Spine Techniques

-At Princeton Brain and Spine, our priority is providing exemplary patient care.
+At Princeton Brain, Spine and Sports Medicine, our priority is providing exemplary patient care.
 For this reason, we offer a variety of scientifically proven, minimally invasive spine surgery techniques.
 In some cases, open spine surgery may still be optimal—so we do not use minimally invasive techniques if they are not the best choice for your condition.
-PBS's minimally invasive services currently include:
+PBSSM's minimally invasive services currently include:

 - Discectomy.
 This procedure involves the removal of a damaged intervertebral disc.
-PBS performs minimally invasive discectomies using small incisions to access the spinal anatomy.
+PBSSM performs minimally invasive discectomies using small incisions to access the spinal anatomy.

 - Posterior Lumbar Interbody Fusion (PLIF).
-PBS neurosurgeons utilize a mini-open PLIF technique for such conditions like spondylolisthesis and degenerative disc disease.
+PBSSM neurosurgeons utilize a mini-open PLIF technique for such conditions like spondylolisthesis and degenerative disc disease.

 - Pedicle screws.
 Until recently, the insertion of pedicle screws required surgeons to expose the pedicles (cylinder-shaped bones projecting from sides of vertebrae).
 Today, we use MISS techniques that allow us to implant pedicle screws through the skin without disturbing muscles and tendons.

 - Vertebroplasty & kyphoplasty.
 These breakthrough procedures are used to treat vertebral compression fractures.
-Your PBS neurosurgeon injects orthopedic cement into the affected vertebrae, delivering excellent outcomes.
+Your PBSSM neurosurgeon injects orthopedic cement into the affected vertebrae, delivering excellent outcomes.

 Request an Appointment